 Getting braces is a significant commitment, often accompanied by many questions and concerns.
 Remember, your teeth feeling loose with braces is generally a part of the process, signifying that your braces are hard at work creating the perfect smile you desire.

 When you get your braces at I Song Orthodontics, Dr. Song will carefully walk you through the process.
 She will answer any questions and address your concerns to ensure you feel comfortable and confident about your treatment.
+We serve patients across the Bay Area, including the cities of Pinole, Richmond, El Cerrito, Albany, Berkeley, and more.
 Book your appointment to begin your journey to a healthier, more radiant smile.